The Unconventional Heroism of Sailor Saturn

 Saturn’s Unconventional Heroism

+Where others use powers to heal, bind, or incapacitate, Hotaru’s ready to just hit the reset button.
+Her approach to heroism is like solving a difficult puzzle not by carefully finding the solution, but by tossing the whole puzzle out and starting on a new one.
 Once she fully awakens, it’s clear that Sailor Saturn herself isn’t evil.
 But, since her power is so immensely destructive, one can’t help but ask themselves if she’s truly “good” if she’s so willing to bring about doomsday.
 It’s throwing out the baby with the bathwater to the ultimate extreme.

 Indeed, comparing Saturn’s doomsday approach to the more conventional methods of her fellow Guardians is like comparing a sledgehammer to a set of precision tools.

-Sure, the other Guardians are effective in their own right when it comes to fighting evil, with their elemental attacks and cries for justice.
-But, Saturn operates on a completely different level.
-Her powers are less about the flashy spectacle and more about the quiet, understated assurance that if push comes to shove, Saturn can and will bring about the apocalypse.
+Sure, the other Guardians are quite effective when it comes to fighting evil.
+But Saturn operates on a completely different plane of existence.
+Her powers are less about the flashy spectacle and more about the understated assurance that if push comes to shove, Hotaru can and will bring about the apocalypse.

 Sailor Saturn’s Legacy